-Associate Professor, Faculty of Economics, Keio University
+Professor, Faculty of Economics, Keio University

-Yoko IBUKA is an associate professor of economics at Keio University, Tokyo, Japan.
+Yoko Ibuka is a professor of economics at Keio University, Tokyo, Japan.
 She is interested in a broad range of topics in health economics, focusing on understanding health-related behavior and exploring effective and/or efficient public health policies.
 Her expertise includes conducting empirical analyses on individual and group decision making on interventions against infectious diseases and the evaluation of public health policies.
 Her recent research also extends to the estimation of health expenditures in Japan using administrative data to shed light on the micro-level structure of healthcare costs.

 Ibuka, Y., S. H. Chen, Y. Ohtsu, and N. Izumida, “Medical Spending in Japan: An Analysis Using Administrative Data from A Citizen’s Health Insurance Plan,” Fiscal Studies, 37(3-4), 561-592, 2016.